ESPRI-Mod/prodiguer-docs/developer/setup_machine.md

 # Prodiguer Machine Setup

 Prodiguer is a highly distributed messaging platform upon which are built several applications.
-In order to become an active contributor to the platform you will need to setup your machine so that all required dependencies are installed and running.
-The required dependencies consist of c libraries, python libraries, 2 database servers, a web server and a message queue server.
-Fortunately the machine setup process has been streamlined to allow you to become productive as soon as possible.
+The platform runs across several types of machine and each one has to be setup accordingly so that all required dependencies are installed and running.

-The install process will take upto 30 minutes and will isntall the following:
+The setup process takes upto 30 minutes and installs some or all of the following (depending upon machine type):

 1. Common system dependencies;